Amstel House Garden Rehabilitation

 Why Couldn't We Keep the Garden the Way It Has Been Recently?

 Gardens are always evolving, never static, and historic gardens need rehabilitation every 10-15 years.
 Some plants had become too large for a garden of this size.
 Some plants, especially the boxwoods, were old and dying.
-Some parts of the garden have become too shady for the plants there there to thrive.
+Some parts of the garden have become too shady for the plants there to thrive.
 Labor costs have grown over the years, and some parts of the garden were too labor-intensive for a small non-profit organization to maintain.

 Why Aren't We Adding the Second Brick Pathway to Delaware Street?